-A.B.
-369 was a second piece of enabling legislation.
-The bill provided for monthly reporting instead of quarterly reporting of the sales tax; the City-County Relief tax portion of the sales tax was made mandatory rather than optional; and it provided for increased rates.
-The third piece of enabling legislation was S.B.
-411, which provided for revenue expenditure capping measures, regulatory fee limitations, state involvement in the audit process, limitations on the scope of enterprise and reserve fund accounting, and increasing Department of Taxation authority with regard to local government budgets.
+AB 369 was a second piece of enabling legislation.
+The bill provided for monthly reporting instead of quarterly reporting of the sales tax; the City-County Relief tax portion of the sales tax was made mandatory rather than optional; it also provided for increased rates.

+The third piece of enabling legislation was SB 411, which provided for revenue expenditure capping measures, regulatory fee limitations, state involvement in the audit process, limitations on the scope of enterprise and reserve fund accounting and increasing Department of Taxation authority with regard to local government budgets.